Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Introduction

 \underline{Main results of the paper}.
-Our paper aims to push the ideas discussed in the preceding paragraphs further by developing a method that allows us to prove general transfer principles for Mekler groups.
+Our paper aims to push the ideas discussed in the preceding paragraphs further by developing a method that allows us to prove general transfer principles for groups obtained via Mekler's construction.
 In a precise sense, we show that Mekler's construction preserves the presence/absence of \emph{all} interesting combinatorial data characterised through generalised indiscernibles (all these concepts will be explained in detail later in the paper).
+Let us call a \emph{Mekler group} any group elementarily equivalent to a group obtained by Mekler's construction.
 The first main result of this paper is the following: